kunal202426/CodeGraph-Intelligence/README.md

 MCP — so the agent queries the graph instead of re-reading your files every message.
 **[In Development]**
-Manual Testing is going and there will be an update and release soon. meanwhile the secuirty potential vulnerabilites are fixed , i request you all to not use the MCP tool.
+Manual Testing is going and there will be an update and release soon. meanwhile the security potential vulnerabilites are fixed , i request you all to not use the MCP tool.

 ![CodeGraph demo](docs/demo.gif)